aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 If you are proposing a feature:

 * Explain how it would work.
-* Keep the scope simple possible to make it easier to implement.
+* Keep the scope as simple as possible to make it easier to implement.
 * Remember that your contributions are welcomed to implement this feature!